-- Go to Run > Build > Messages. - If you want to pack the database, select the Pack Database after Build option.
-Select this option to significantly reduce the size of the project file.
-The system creates a file with the backup extension, which is the database before the packing.
-Typically, you want to pack the database every time you run a build. - If you want to save all displays, select the Save all Displays when Building option.
+- Go to Run > Build > Messages. - If you want to pack the database, select "Pack database after build" to significantly reduce the project file size.
+The system creates a file with the backup extension, which is the database before the application is packed.
+You may want to pack the database every time you run a build - If you want to save all displays, select "Verify Symbols and save all Displays".
 Be sure to use this option if you have made changes to the symbol library.
-This option applies to all symbol library changes throughout the project. - Click Build.
+This option applies to all symbol library changes throughout the project. - · Click Build.

-When checked, a backup of the project connected with that build is automatically created.
+When checked, a backup of the project that is connected with the build is automatically created.
 It is also possible to pack a project without building.
-To do this just click on the "Pack" button.
+To do this, click on the "Pack" button.